TareHimself/scriptpp/extension/vsc-extension-quickstart.md

 ## Make changes

 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.
-* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.
+* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the spp Code window with your extension to load your changes.

 ## Add more language features

-* To add features such as IntelliSense, hovers and validators check out the VS Code extenders documentation at https://code.visualstudio.com/docs
+* To add features such as IntelliSense, hovers and validators check out the spp Code extenders documentation at https://code.visualstudio.com/docs

 ## Install your extension